Westlake-AI/Markov-Lipschitz-Deep-Learning/README.md

 * main.py
   * SetParam() -- Parameters for training
   * train() -- Train a new model (encoder and/or decoder)
-  * autotrain() -- training 10 models, each with different seed
+  * autotrain() -- Training 10 models, each with different seed
-  * onlinePlot() -- online plot intermediate resuts
+  * onlinePlot() -- Online plot intermediate results
+  * Generation() -- Generate manifold
+  * Generalization() -- Test the generalization of a learned model to unseen data
 * dataset.py
   * LoadData() -- Load data of selected dataset
 * loss.py
   * MLDL_Loss() -- Calculate six losses: ℒ<sub>Enc</sub>, ℒ<sub>Dec</sub>, ℒ<sub>AE</sub>, ℒ<sub>lis</sub>, ℒ<sub>push</sub>, ℒ<sub>ang</sub>
 * model.py
-  * Encoder() -- for latent feature extraction
+  * Encoder() -- For latent feature extraction
-  * Decoder() -- for generating new data on the learned manifold
+  * Decoder() -- For generating new data on the learned manifold
 * eval.py -- Calculate performance metrics from results, each being the average of the 10
 * utils.py
-  * GIFPloter() -- Auxiliary tool for PlotLatenSpace()
+  * GIFPloter() -- Auxiliary tool for online plot
   * GetIndicator() -- Auxiliary tool for evaluating metric
-  * Sampling() -- Samping in the latent space for generating new data on the learned manifold
+  * Sampling() -- Sampling in the latent space for generating new data on the learned manifold

 ## Running the code